Claim: Expectant mother produces growing cascade of guffaws by reseating herself under a series of ads on a bus.

 A lady about 8 months pregnant got on a bus.
 She noticed a man opposite her was smiling at her.
 She immediately moved to another seat.
 This time the man's smile turned into a grin, so she move again.
 The man seemed more amused.
 When she moved for the fourth time, the man burst out laughing, she complained to the driver and he had the man arrested.
 (Only in Australia)

 The case came up in court.
-The judge asked the man, (about 20 years old), what he had to say for himself.
+The judge asked the man, (about

 The man replied, "Well your Honor, it was like this: When the lady got on the bus, I couldn't help but notice her condition.
 She sat under a sweets sign that said, THE DOUBLEMINT TWINS ARE COMING, and I grinned.